GuidesProduct development

 What is a product requirements document (PRD)?

-A product requirements document (PRD) is an artifact that explains the requirements, functionality, and features of the product you want to build.
+A requirements document (PRD) is an artifact that explains the requirements, functionality, and features of the product you want to build.
 It serves as a single source of truth for the designers and developers involved in the project.

 It communicates to the development team what they’re building, who it’s for, and how it’ll deliver value to end users and your business.